Trevor Harris: Edmonton Eskimos/Elks

 On February 12, 2019, it was announced that Harris had signed with the Edmonton Eskimos.
 Harris started in the Eskimos' first 12 games of the season before being ruled out for the team's Week 15 match against the Tiger-Cats with an upper body injury.
 Subsequently, he was placed on the six-game injured reserve list on September 27, 2019.
 Harris was activated off of the six-game injured reserve list on October 21, 2019, with two games remaining in the season.
 He finished the season having played and started in 13 regular season games, but still managed to pass for over 4,000 yards for the fourth time in his career.
 He also tripled his career touchdowns by rushing for six touchdowns during the 2019 regular season, bringing his career total to nine.

-He led the Eskimos to the East Final as the crossover team, but lost to the Hamilton Tiger-Cats.
+Edmonton played in Montreal for the 2019 East Semi-Final.
+In this game, Harris once again set the record for the highest pass completion percentage in a playoff game at 92.3, as well as the CFL playoff record for consecutive completions with 22.
+His 36 completions were third in a single playoff game.
+Edmonton won the game, but ultimately lost to the Hamilton Tiger-Cats in the East Final.

 During the following off-season, on January 31, 2020, Harris signed a contract extension with the Eskimos that would keep him in Edmonton through the 2022 season.
+Harris did not play in 2020 because the 2020 CFL season was cancelled due to the COVID-19 pandemic.

-Harris started the first four games of the season for the Elks before being placed on the six-game injured reserve list with a neck injury on September 16, 2021.
+In 2021, he started the first four games of the season for the Elks before being placed on the six-game injured reserve list with a neck injury on September 16, 2021.
 On September 27, 2021, Harris was activated off the injured reserve list, however he was not included on the game-day roster for Week 9.
 Harris returned to his starting role for the Elks' Week 10 match against the Blue Bombers; however, Harris was replaced by rookie Taylor Cornelius in the fourth quarter as Harris proved to be ineffective.
 On October 12, 2021, Edmonton Elks head coach Jamie Elizondo announced that Cornelius would once again get the Week 11 start ahead of a healthy Trevor Harris who wasn't performing to expectations.